Eschatologue/CM_wiki/docs/character-creation/origin/species/halfling.md

 ### Brave

-You have Advantage on saving throws you make to avoid or end the Frightened condition.
+You have :d20-adv: Advantage on saving throws you make to avoid or end the ^^Frightened^^ condition.

 ### Halfling Nimbleness